 Using Picture List SmartArt in PowerPoint Presentations

-There are many SmartArt graphics that you can use to present your ideas like using Picture List SmartArt for your PowerPoint presentations.
-If your PowerPoint leans towards the presentation of information through text, then there are many SmartArt graphics that you can choose from like the Horizontal Bullet List, Grouped List and others.
-But for this article, let us discuss on how to use Picture List SmartArt in making your PowerPoint presentation fun and interesting.
+There are many SmartArt graphics that you can use to present your ideas, like using Picture List SmartArt for your PowerPoint presentations.
+If your PowerPoint leans towards giving information through text, there are many SmartArt graphics you can choose from, like the Horizontal Bullet List, Grouped List, and others.
+But for this article, let us discuss how to use Picture List SmartArt to make your PowerPoint presentation fun and exciting.

-The Picture List SmartArt, as the name suggests, focuses largely on the pictures or images and captions or brief descriptions about the images that can be placed right below it.
+As the name suggests, the Picture List SmartArtfocuses mainly on the pictures or images and captions or brief descriptions about the images that can be placed right below it.

-You can add or delete blocks depending on the number of non-sequential images or information that you want to show.
-This SmartArt is best for visual learners or those who learn better when they see an image or pictures.
-But since the presentation of a PowerPoint is really a combination of the visual and auditory (think of the actual presentation), it also caters to the auditory learners or those who learn better when they hear a verbalization of a business concept rather than reading about it.
+You can add or delete blocks depending on the number of non-sequential images or information you want to show.
+This SmartArt is best for visual learners or those who learn better when seeing images or pictures.
+But since the presentation of a PowerPoint is a combination of the visual and auditory (think of the actual presentation), it also caters to auditory learners or those who learn better when they hear a verbalization of a business concept rather than reading about it.